lqdev/luisquintanilla.me/_src/library/building-a-second-brain.md

   - Tags: Labels that make it easier to see cross-disciplinaery themes and patterns beyond simple categorization.
   - Serendipity

+- (p.
+130/202) Divergence & Convergence:
+  - Divergence - Gathering seeds of imagination and storing them in a secure place
+    - Capture
+    - Organize
+  - Convergence - Shut the door to new ideas and begin constructing something new out of the knowledge building blocks assembled
+    - Distill
+    - Express

+- (p.131/202) Strategies for overcoming convergence pitfalls:
+  - Give yourself stepping stones (Archipelago of ideas) - Gather a group of ideas, sources, or points that form the backbone of your essay, presentation, or deliverable.
+    - Reinvention of the old idea of outlining
+    - Laying out the points you want to include up front
+    - Advantages of digital outlines:
+      - More malleable and flexible
+      - Can include links to more detailed content
+      - Can be Interactive and include multimedia
+      - Searchable
+      - Accessed and edited from anywhere
+  - Use yesterday's momentum today (Hemmingway Bridge) - End work sessions by establishing starting points for next session.
+    - Write down ideas for next steps
+    - Write down current status
+    - Write down any details you have in mind that are likely forgotten once you step away
+    - Write out your intention for the next work session
+    - Send your draft for feedback.
+  - Ship something small and concrete (Dial down the scope) -

 ## Bookmarks

 - Page 22 - Details on what a note is.